 There are a variety of factors to take into account when finding the right low interest car loan for you:

-- The age of the vehicle you want to buy.
-How old is the car you want to buy?
-This will determine the type of loan you're eligible for.
+- How old is the car you want to buy?
+This will determine the type of low interest car loan you're eligible for.
 Some lenders will only lend to you if you are buying a new car, which is generally considered to be a car under two years old.
 Used cars can be up to seven or ten years old.
-Cars beyond that age may need to be bought with an unsecured loan or a secured personal loan.
+Cars beyond that age may need to be bought with an unsecured personal loan.

-- Interest rate and loan terms.
+- What is the interest rate and loan term?
 From there, you can compare the interest rates available to be sure you don't end up paying more than you should.
-Be sure to consider the upfront and ongoing fees of the loan as this will add onto the cost of your loan.
-Always take the time to input your numbers into a good car loan calculator.
+Be sure to consider the upfront and ongoing fees of the loan as this will add onto the cost of your low interest rate car loan.
+Always take the time to input your numbers into a good car loan repayment calculator.
 Check out your monthly repayments over a three-year term, a five-year term and a seven-year term.

-- The cost options.
+- How much will you be paying?
 You'll notice that your payments each month are much cheaper if you choose a longer loan term.
 However, you should also notice that you end up paying a lot more interest over that term than you would if you paid your loan out quicker.
 Work on a term that best suits your budget and the amount you can comfortably afford to repay each month.
 Some lenders may also offer you the option of a residual payment at the end of the loan term.
 This is also sometimes called a balloon payment.
-These types of loans can reduce your ongoing repayments, but keep in mind that the balloon repayments can be in upwards of $5,000.
+These types of low rate car loans can reduce your ongoing repayments, but keep in mind that the balloon repayments can be in upwards of $5,000.

 Simone wanted to borrow $25,000 to buy a new car, but didn't want her repayments to go over $400 per month.
 She set her loan term to five years to keep her payments at $400 per month, but she would still have a $10,000 residual payment due at the end of the five-year term.